 - PMax underperforming after 60 days?
 Kill it and reallocate to Search.
 No regrets.

-- If you haven't optimized Search campaigns yet, start with our campaign setup guide
+- If your Search campaigns aren't optimized yet, start with our campaign setup guide

-- Set up the monitoring scripts from our scripts automation guide — you'll need them whether or not you run PMax
+- Set up the monitoring scripts from our scripts automation guide — you need them whether or not you run PMax

 - Build your negative keyword strategy — it protects both Search and PMax campaigns

-- Only after completing steps 1-3, evaluate PMax against the decision framework above
+- Only after steps 1-3 are solid, evaluate PMax against the decision framework above

-The advertisers who succeed with PMax are those who treat it as a measured experiment, not a default strategy.
+The advertisers who make PMax work treat it as a measured experiment, not a default strategy.
 They deploy it with monitoring, measure it against Search, and kill it without hesitation when it underperforms.

-The advertisers who waste money on PMax are those who accept Google's framing: that PMax is the future, that the algorithm knows best, and that giving up control is the price of progress.
+The advertisers who waste money on PMax accept Google's framing: that PMax is the future, that the algorithm knows best, and that giving up control is the price of progress.